 Three things distinguish it from normal biscuits:

-- The spices that are usually – but not always – present, giving the Spekulatius a slightly unusual flavour (cinnamon, cardamom, cloves and nutmeg are among the more popular alternatives).
+- The spices that are usually – but not always – present, giving the Spekulatius its particular flavour (cinnamon, cardamom, cloves and nutmeg are among the more popular alternatives).

 - There’s commonly a hole somewhere in the biscuit, often as an integral part of the picture illustrated on the surface.